EmanuelAlmirante/Object-Oriented-Programming/README.md

 Any help or recommendation is welcome, so feel free to change the code.

+**Note:** Almost all the code is in portuguese.
+Please use Google Translate, if you need to understand something.
+For any clarification, feel free to contact me.

 ## Structure and Funcionality of the Spreadsheet

 ### Addressing: Cells, Intervals, Ranges